Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC10094541/

-• Population: Chronic pain & inflammatory conditions.
+• Population: Persons with chronic pain and inflammatory conditions.

-• Type: Systematic review.
+• Study type: Systematic review.

 5. Stausholm MB., et al. Efficacy of LLLT in knee osteoarthritis — BMJ Open (2019)